lnbits/lnbits-extensions/README.md

-# lnbits-extensions
+# LNbist Extensions
-Registry for vetted lnbits extensions
+Official registry for vetted lnbits extensions
+To submit an extension to the registry pr https://github.com/lnbits/lnbits-extensions/blob/main/extensions.json